Fierioziy/ParticleNativeAPI/README.md

 // ParticleTypeBlock (of diamond block)
 Object packetBlock = particles_1_8.FALLING_DUST()
-                             .of(Material.DIAMOND_BLOCK)// this can be cached in variable .create(true, loc);
+                             .of(Material.DIAMOND_BLOCK)// this return object can be cached in variable .create(true, loc);

 // ParticleTypeBlockDir (of diamond block with upward motion) Object packetBlockDir = particles_1_8.BLOCK_CRACK()
-                             .of(Material.DIAMOND_BLOCK)// this can be cached in variable .createDir(true, loc, 0D, 1D, 0D);
+                             .of(Material.DIAMOND_BLOCK)// this return object can be cached in variable .createDir(true, loc, 0D, 1D, 0D);

 // ParticleTypeColorable (yellow color)